[This post was originally published on 8th March 2022. It has been updated on 28th Sep 2022.]

 4. Rock Salt

-Marketers who want to impart an innovative appearance to their banners in 2020 and cut through the digital noise can use Rock Salt font.
-If you are looking forward to advertising comic books for children, this font would be an apt choice.
+Marketers who want to impart an innovative appearance to their banners in 2022 and cut through the digital noise can use Rock Salt font.
+If you are looking forward to advertising comic books for children, this is the best font for banners.
 You can find it only in Regular style and uppercase.

 5. Short Stack

 Short Stack and Rock Salt are quite similar but the former comes with lowercase letters too.
-It has a semi-geometric and low contrast look that looks like handwriting in block letters.
+It has a semi-geometric font for banners and low contrast look that looks like handwriting in block letters.
 It can be used for texts ranging from medium to large sizes.

 Sacramento is one of the most accurate Script typefaces with stylish and round letters that resemble traditional handwriting.
 It will perfectly complement your title or body text in the banner.
 If you like an italic typeface, you can use Parisienne Script font that comes with a rightward slant and emulates human handwriting.